-- CTRL+ left click on the stop. - CTRL+shift + left click on the route line where the stop should be added.
+- Ctrl+ click on the stop. - Ctrl+Shift+click on the route line where the stop should be added.

-Figure 122 - Add Stop from Map
+Figure 121-Add Stop from Map

-Note: While in the routing mode, unloaded stops can also be loaded using the Legacy Lasso tool (Modify>Lasso).
+Note: While in the routing mode, unloaded stops can also be loaded using the Legacy Lasso tool (Modify > Lasso).
 For more info, see Move, Delete, or Add Stops and Add, Delete, and Move Stops.